Heat pump cylinders

-Heat pump cylinders give a robust and sustainable solution to support heat pumps, a standard heat pump does not provide hot water on demand like a combi boiler, so you will need a way to store hot water for when you need it.
+Heat pump cylinders give a robust and sustainable solution to support heat pumps.
+A standard heat pump does not provide hot water on demand like a combi boiler, so you will need a way to store hot water for when you need it.

-Cylinders are the ideal solution for domestic hot water requirements, they come in a range of shapes and sizes.
+Cylinders are the ideal solution for domestic hot water requirements, which come in a range of shapes and sizes.
 The size you require will depend on your household’s hot water needs.
 A cylinder can usually be fitted inside any cupboard that measures around 80x80cm.

 What is a heat pump cylinder?

-A heat pump cylinder is a well-insulated tank which stores water after it has been heated via a heat source.
+A heat pump cylinder is a well-insulated tank, which stores water after it has been heated via a heat source.
 It is then kept at the perfect temperature ready for you to use when needed.
 This way you do not need to constantly run your heating system for hot water.

 Heat pump cylinders are ideal for homes with two plus bathrooms with the need for constant hot water.
 If your property has low water pressure, then a heat pump cylinder is the perfect choice to support the flow of water to the shower.
 A hot water cylinder ensures that your water is always delivered at the right temperature.